Agent Affairs Program

 - General Inquiries

-The Agent Affairs Program was established in 1996 with the main purpose of managing the Agents (private-sector lawyers) who conduct prosecutions on behalf of the Federal Crown, as the Public Prosecution Service of Canada (PPSC) relies on both staff counsel and Agents.
+The Agent Affairs Program was established in 1996 with the main purpose of managing the private-sector lawyers or law firms (Agents) who conduct prosecutions on behalf of the Federal Crown, as the Public Prosecution Service of Canada (PPSC) relies on both staff counsel and Agents.

 The Program was created with the following objectives: 1) enhancing the quality of agent-provided legal services; and 2) ensuring cost-effective service delivery.
-The Program includes a centralized support unit at PPSC headquarters, namely the Agent Affairs Unit, and Agent Supervision Units located in each Regional Office, which are responsible for the day-to-day management of Agents.
+The Program includes a centralized support unit at PPSC headquarters, namely the Agent Affairs Division, and Agent Supervision Units located in each Regional Office (excluding the Northern offices), which are responsible for the day-to-day management of Agents.

-The relationship which exists between the agent community and the PPSC is governed by two comprehensive documents: the FPS Deskbook and the Terms and Conditions of Fixed-Term Agreements with Agents (T&Cs) (pdf, 523 kb).
+The relationship which exists between the agent community and the PPSC is governed by two comprehensive documents: the PPSC Deskbook and the Agent Agreement – Terms and Conditions (T&Cs) (pdf).